NucleoidMC/nucleoid-docs/docs/plasmid/index.md

     Plasmid intends to do all the boring work relating to minigame implementation, to rather allow focus effort on just the game itself.

 !!! warning
-    Current plasmid documentation is not up-to-date with the latest releases, including plasmid 0.6 for Minecraft 1.21.8.
+    The Plasmid tutorials and documentation may not represent the latest versions of Plasmid and Minecraft!
+Please check each page to know whether you are using the same versions.

 !!! note
     The current documentation is imported from [the old GitHub wiki](https://github.com/NucleoidMC/plasmid/wiki), and was originally written by Gegy.